 Which is the Best Brewing Method for Coffee?

-There are a lot of different brewing methods, and every brewing method has its own loyal fan base.
+There are a lot of different brewing methods, and every brewing method has a loyal fan base.
 So what is the best brewing method for coffee?

 The truth is that it all comes down to personal choice.

-No brewing method is better or worse than the others, it’s just different.
+No brewing method is better or worse than the others; it’s different.